rschristopher/ischristtrue.com/src/ancient-views/prophecy.md

 !!! quote "Isaiah 3:4-5"
     “I will give children to be their princes, And babes shall rule over them.
 The people will be oppressed, Every one by another and every one by his neighbor; The child will be insolent toward the elder, And the base toward the honorable.”

+!!! quote "Isaiah 3:12"
+    As for My people, children are their oppressors, And women rule over them.
+O My people!
+Those who lead you cause you to err, And destroy the way of your paths.”

 * 1-5
 * 6-12